Spray extraction cleaners

 The special problem-solver: With our spray extraction cleaners, you can remove even the most stubborn dirt, on almost all textile surfaces.
 From car seats and carpets, doormats to garden furniture, upholstery or fabric covers – Kärcher's spray extraction cleaners offer a wide range of applications indoors and out.
 Grease, dirt and odours?
 They no longer have a chance!

-Fibre-deep cleaning to be excited about: Our spray extraction cleaners get cleaning done.
-This allows you to remove even ingrained dirt in no time at all.
-For absorbent yet energy-efficient and hygienic cleaning.
-Allergy-sufferers in particular can breathe a sigh of relief.
-Furthermore, our spray extraction cleaners impress with their long lifetime, high quality and robustness.
+Convincing fibre-deep cleaning: our spray extraction cleaners deliver clean results everywhere.
+They also allow you to remove embedded dirt in an instant.
+For powerful yet energy-efficient and hygienic cleaning.
+Allergy sufferers in particular can breathe a sigh of relief.
+Our spray extraction cleaners also impress with a long lifetime, high quality and robustness.